jamescheuk91/my-little-barebone-app/README.md

 ## Assumpations

-- The deployed server is abla to access Google API
+- The deployed server is able to access Google API